gigabyte89/streamingProject/README.md

 Note that I call the middleware in case the *title details* is missing to fetch them from imdb.

 I have *intentionally* not called the middleware to get all titles from watchmode  (if it the db is empty) because it takes time to fetch all of them from the remote APIs.
-It is better to manually call the API - GET `/middleware/titles` first.
+It is better to manually call the API - GET `/middleware/titles` first to populate the DB.

+However, in production, most likely the APIs will be called periodically to refresh the Titles in the db (it can be controlled by caching remote api calls and response every 5 mins for eg).
 However, in this GitHub repo, I have already included a populated db.sqlite3 file, so no need to call it.

-In production most likely the APIs will be called periodically to refresh the Titles in the db (it can be controlled by caching remote api calls and response every 5 mins for eg)

 # 2. Database storage details